Naereen/web-sphinx/cv.en.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
  * :Title: *"The Chess board, a dynamic surface"*;
  * :Supervisors: Dr. **Yassine Dakhli** (*Lycée Thiers*);
  * :Abstract: implementation of a two players chess game, and of a simple AI (quite inefficient, naive and slow, but functional).
-About **7000 lines of TI-Basic code**, one of the biggest project for *TI-82* calculator (*an old one : 6 MHz, 28 Ko of RAM !*).
+About **7000 lines of TI-Basic code**, one of the biggest project for *TI-82* calculator (*an old one : 6 MHz, 28 Ko of RAM!*).

 .. (c) Lilian Besson, 2011-2014, https://bitbucket.org/lbesson/web-sphinx/